michelleamazinglin/miumiu-tale/README.md

 1. control miumiu to walk around the map using arrow keys
 2. not showing the whole map, but a camera following the player (player in the middle)
 3. can enter building to see what is inside
+4. add objects into map (solid ones and non solid ones)

 Bonus:
 1. items on floor which miumiu can pick up